signingtoday/signingtoday-sdk-java/docs/IdentitiesApi.md

 <a name="listUserIdentities"></a>
 # **listUserIdentities**
-> InlineResponse2001 listUserIdentities(organizationId, userId, page, count)
+> InlineResponse2002 listUserIdentities(organizationId, userId, page, count, whereOrder)

 Enumerate the identities of an user